nicnl31/data-maturity-ranker/README.md

 comparing to other companies and how to gain a lead in comparison to the other companies analysed.

-This toy algorithm will be applied towards 5 major ASX companies with different sectors to compare and contrast their approach.
+This algorithm will be applied towards 5 major ASX companies with different sectors to compare and contrast their approach.
 They are:
 - CSL Limited (CSL),
 - Commonwealth Bank of Australia (CBA),
 - BHP Group (BHP),